joaobzao/DontPushMe/Readme.md

 ## Note

-It is working but still work in progress
+Attention please, just dumped some quick and dirty code..
+I just made it public because some fellas asked me to access the tool..
+It is working but needs a lot of care.